danielemoro/ToastBot/README.md

 CS 497 Applied Deep Learning Final Project

+Winner of top 3 final presentations in the class.

 This is a bot that automatically generates personal compliments based on a user's image and written emotional state.
-It uses a seq2seq model with an LSTM and word-level embeddings.
+It uses a seq2seq model with an LSTM and GLOVE embeddings.

 For more details, see `FinalReport.pdf`